httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 ~~~
 {: #fig-sig-example title="Example Content Covered by Signature"}

-This constructions mirrors that of the TLS 1.3 CertificateVerify message
+This construction mirrors that of the TLS 1.3 CertificateVerify message
 defined in {{Section 4.4.3 of TLS}}.

 The resulting signature is then transmitted to the server using the `p`